Airport Development Plan Overview

 The Airport Development Plan (ADP) envisions the replacement of Terminal 1 with a more modern facility and other improvements that enhance the airport experience for everyone.

 The Airport Authority prepared a Draft Environmental Impact Report (EIR) for the ADP in summer 2018.
-Since then, we’ve been working with regional stakeholders to refine the ADP.
+For more than a year, we worked with regional stakeholders to refine the ADP.
+The Airport Authority Board certified the Final EIR on January 9, 2020.
 The Final EIR is now

 Want to learn more about the ADP?
 Start by clicking below.